Alexwcjung/Final-project/README.md

 Topic: Toward a Better World

 ## Target Learner
-Second-year vocational high school students with a basic level of English.
+Second-year vocational high school students with a basic level of English

 ## Time
 50 minutes